nerutoki/HexIdentifier/README.md

 - Python 3.13.1.

 1) Create a Free API Key at [Hugging Face](https://huggingface.co/).
-2) Ask permission to usage of model  [Llama-3.2-11B-Vision-Instruct](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision-Instruct") on Hugging Face in order to use this Streamlit application.
+2) Ask permission for usage of model  [Llama-3.2-11B-Vision-Instruct](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision-Instruct") on Hugging Face in order to use this Streamlit application.

 ### Installing